K3VRAL/codesu/README.md

 ## Running Application

 To be able to run/interpret any .osu file after installing, you will need to go to your Terminal (for Linux) or Command Prompt (for Windows).
-You then execute the program by typing `./codesu` for Linux or `./codesu.exe` for Windows, and then with the map and any arguments you wish to use for further inspection or easy of use.
+You then execute the program by typing `./codesu` for Linux or `./codesu.exe` for Windows **(probably doesn't work)**, and then with the map and any arguments you wish to use for further inspection or easy of use.

 <a name='doc'></a>